Usage

 Temporarily disabling Mergiraf

-You can disable Mergiraf by defining the MERGIRAF_DISABLE environment variable:
+You can disable Mergiraf by setting the mergiraf environment variable to 0:

 This will fall back on Git's regular merge heuristics, without requiring changes to your configuration.